 COVID-19 measures taken by IBTS - Patients will still require blood and platelets

-As a frontline service, it is vital that the IBTS continues to collect enough blood and platelets to maintain the supplies to our hospitals during the Covid-19 situation.
+As a frontline essential service, it is vital that the IBTS continues to collect enough blood and platelets to maintain the supplies to our hospitals during the Covid-19 situation.
 Hospital demand is now back at Pre Covid levels so it is important our donation clinics collect enough blood each week.

 In keeping with public health guidelines the IBTS will work to constantly ensure that our staff, donors and patients are kept as safe as possible.
 To achieve this, the IBTS has decided to make changes to how our clinics operate.

-We are asking donors to make an appointment when they are texted to attend their upcoming clinic
+We are asking all donors to make an appointment to attend their upcoming clinic

 For all clinics we have introduced appointment slots that prioritise regular donors who have made appointments.
 We will limit the number of appointments for donors presenting at clinic every 10 minutes, and manage the subsequent flow of donors throughout the clinic.

 We appreciate that this will be a big change for donors but will allow us to put the safety of our donors and staff to the fore, by enabling reasonable social distancing throughout the clinic, reducing queues, and improving the time it takes donors to complete their donation.

 Eligible donors for upcoming clinics will be sent a text message, including your donor ID number, detailing how you can contact us to make an appointment to donate.
 We urge you to call us to make an appointment to guarantee your registration slot, and to ensure we collect enough blood at each clinic.